 Activities at camp are developed to give traditional camp experiences, offering opportunities that these children might not have any where else.
-Camp activities may include: archery/sling shots, crafts, tie-dye shirts, animals, cook-outs, skits, fishing, team-building, swimming and traditional camp fire singing.
+Camp activities may include: archery/sling shots, crafts, tie-dye shirts, animals, nature hike, cook-outs, skits, fishing, team-building, swimming and traditional camp fire singing.
 The campers experience an appreciation and respect of nature and traditions.
-We ask that all campers attempt to participate in each activity.
+Campers must agree to participate in all activities to attend.